djjd47130/HoardHelper/README.md

-# HoardHelper
+# JD HoardHelper
-JD Hoard Helper - General purpose scripting engine for managing hoards of files
+General purpose scripting engine for managing hoards of files

 Got a mess of media files you need to cleanup?
 Say no more.
 JD Hoard Helper is here to help you manage your hoard of data.